Michee Ngalina

-Michee Ngalina (born 6 April 2000) is a Congolese footballer who plays as a forward for Göztepe in the TFF First League.
+Michee Ngalina (born 6 April 2000) is a Congolese footballer who plays as a forward for USL Championship club Hartford Athletic.

 Career

 Ngalina spent time with the Florida-based Montverde Academy before going on trial at United Soccer League side Bethlehem Steel.
 He joined the club permanently on 27 April 2018.

 On 8 May 2019, Ngalina signed for MLS side Philadelphia Union.

 Ngalina was released by Philadelphia following their 2020 season.
 On 25 December 2020, it was announced that Ngalina would join USL Championship side Colorado Springs Switchbacks ahead of their 2021 season.

 On 21 September 2021, Ngalina was loaned to Major League Soccer side Los Angeles FC for the remainder of the 2021 season.

 On 9 November 2022, Ngalina was named the 2022 USL Championship Young Player of the Year.

-On 2 January 2023, it was announced that Ngalina had signed with Turkish TFF First League side Göztepe on a two-and-a-half year deal.
+On 2 January 2023, it was announced that Ngalina had signed with Turkish TFF First League side Göztepe on a two-and-a-half-year deal.

+On 26 August 2023, Norwegian Eliteserien side Haugesund announced that they have made a loan-deal with Ngalina until 31 July 2024.

+On 8 February 2024, Ngalina signed with Hartford Athletic for the 2024 USL Championship season.